WHenderson/ex-json-schema/documentation/json-schema-validation.md

 - e) The value of `patternProperties` MUST be an object
-- d) Each property name of this object SHOULD be a valid regular expression, according to the [ECMA 262](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf) regular expression dialect
+- f) Each property name of this object SHOULD be a valid regular expression, according to the [ECMA 262](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf) regular expression dialect
-- e) Each property value of this object MUST be an object, and each object MUST be a valid JSON Schema
+- g) Each property value of this object MUST be an object, and each object MUST be a valid JSON Schema

 * * *